 All TEAN participants will have the opportunity to meet with local Thai students, or “buddies”, through fun events and and activities organized by TEAN at the beginning of the program.
 During the first few weeks of semester your Thai buddies will introduce you to the local area and Chiang Mai from a student perspective.
 These students are keen to spend time getting to know you and often become great friends as you learn to live in their country and culture.

 The program is hosted at Chiang Mai University, located in northern Thailand, and Pañña-sa-stra University of Cambodia.
 Visit the google map link below to see the location.
 View the google map links for Chiang Mai University and Pañña-sa-stra University of Cambodia.

 About the Academic Program

-- TEAN students are hosted by the Institute of Southeast Asian Affairs (ISEAA) at Chiang Mai University that offers courses on the history, culture and society of Thailand and Southeast Asia.
-The ISEAA courses are transcripted by the College of Mount Saint Vernon in the U.S.
+- In Thailand, TEAN students are hosted by the Institute of Southeast Asian Affairs (ISEAA) at Chiang Mai University that offers courses on the history, culture and society of Thailand and Southeast Asia.
+The ISEAA courses are transcripted by Portland State University (PSU) in the U.S.